Smeak-GIT/testrepo2/README.md

 # testrepo2

-##Editing the file repository
+## Editing the file

-Its q ;qrkdozn file in the repository
+Its a mardown file in this repository